 Many banana plugs will have a screw-in connection which will work just fine.
 Just go with what you are comfortable with.
-It's not worth losing sleep over.
+There’s no need to lose sleep over it.

-Not so fast.
-As with most things in the world of home theater, if you want to dig into the detail there are plenty of fun things to learn.
+As with most things in the home theater world, there are plenty of fun things to learn if you want to dig into the detail.

-First, work out how far you need to run the cable – and what the impedance of your speakers are.
-Then, you can purchase the correct gauge wire for your room.
+First, work out how far you need to run the cable and the impedance of your speakers – then, you can purchase the correct gauge wire for your room.

 It doesn’t need to be more complicated than that.

-If you want to go for some expensive 'audiophile' wire, then that's up to you.
-I'm not convinced that there is much to gain in that respect.
+If you want to go for some expensive ‘audiophile’ wire, that’s up to you – but in most rooms, it’s likely to make little difference to the sound.

-I would keep it simple and put that extra money towards a better amplifier or speakers.
-But, at the end of the day, it's your choice.
+Keep it simple and spend extra money on a better amplifier or speakers.